-Even as it claimed to have done so to guard against accounts promoting violent, Facebook has refused to provide evidence behind the elimination of pages belonging to several news organizations that post anti-fascist content.
+Even as it claimed to have done so to guard against accounts promoting violence, Facebook has refused to provide evidence behind the elimination of pages belonging to several news organizations that post anti-fascist content.

 The platform removed Facebook pages for the websites It’s Going Down (IGD) and Crimethinc — as well as several other groups and journalists who routinely cover protests — as part of an action it said targeted “groups and Instagram accounts tied to offline anarchist groups that support violent acts amidst protests,” along with militia-related groups and groups pushing the QAnon conspiracy theory.